Jack-Black-13/blob/ClassCMS V4.8 Vertical Privilege Escalation.md

 ![image](https://github.com/user-attachments/assets/4ae05941-9ce0-44b7-9e27-6c3addf23355)
 4.Log in as user a and notice that the interface is empty.
 ![image](https://github.com/user-attachments/assets/2e9dc7c1-8f16-4aaa-8ea3-18ef40a2ad9a)
-5.Below is the complete structure of the data packet:
+5.Below is the complete structure of the data packet(When reproducing, please modify the `Cookie` to match your account.
+Additionally, remove the `csrf_XXX` parameter, as it has already been removed in the constructed POST packet.
+Leaving it empty will bypass the CSRF check.):

 ```http
 POST /admin?do=admin:user:editPost HTTP/1.1